apache/kyuubi/docs/deployment/migration-guide.md

 # Kyuubi Migration Guide

+## Upgrading from Kyuubi 1.7 to 1.8

+* Since Kyuubi 1.8, SQLite is added and becomes the default database type of Kyuubi metastore, as Derby has been deprecated.
+  Both Derby and SQLite are mainly for testing purposes, and they're not supposed to be used in production.
+  To restore previous behavior, set `kyuubi.metadata.store.jdbc.database.type=DERBY` and `kyuubi.metadata.store.jdbc.url=jdbc:derby:memory:kyuubi_state_store_db;create=true`.

 ## Upgrading from Kyuubi 1.7.0 to 1.7.1

 * Since Kyuubi 1.7.1, `protocolVersion` is removed from the request parameters of the REST API `Open(create) a session`.
 All removed or unknown parameters will be silently ignored and affects nothing.